tulingBerg/SantaWhoop/README.md

      9. Press ctrl-e to erase the chip
      10. Press ctrl-p and select the hex-file from step 3, than press flash

-Now you can have fun with your tiny SantaWhoop without going crazy.
-This is how it works:
+This is how your "new" quad works:
 With the original TX (the toy-remote):
 - Arming/Disarming: trim button underneeth the left throttle stick
 - Switch on/off the beloved x-mas music and the LEDs for better atmosphere and to find your lost